googleapis/java-bigtable-hbase/bigtable-dataflow-parent/bigtable-beam-import/README.md

 ### Exporting snapshots from HBase

-Perofm these steps from Unix shell on HBase master node.
+Perform these steps from Unix shell on HBase master node.

 1. Set the environment variables
     ```